Breast reduction scars are an unavoidable part of undergoing breast reduction surgery simply because the procedure requires incisions.

 - Avoid smoking

-Smoking after breast reduction surgery can limit the body’s natural healing process.
+Smoking after surgery can limit the body’s natural healing process.

 - Avoid excessive physical activity

-If you are unhappy with the appearance of already-healed breast reduction scars, reach out to Dr. Steinberg about your options.
+If you are unhappy with the appearance of already-healed breast reduction scars, reach out to Dr. Steinberg about your options for scar revision surgery.
 In some cases, silicone scar sheets can promote an improved appearance.

 There may be other dermatological interventions that can be utilized to reduce the appearance of scarring as well.